Home Home

 It would be wonderful to fill in some more of the names, so please click the photo to bring up a much larger version where you can move around and zoom in on each person's face.
 With over 15,000 employees in the city by the 1970s, nearly every family in Coventry must've had a friend or relative working at the G.E.C. at some time!
 Another super G.E.C. photo, showing inside Helen Street, can be seen on this page.

-(As a little aside, I'd like to mention here that I have that exact same model of G.E.C. radio in our bedroom, manufactured in 1954.
+(As a little aside, I'd like to mention here that I have an almost exact same model of G.E.C. radio in our bedroom, manufactured in 1954.
 I had to change a valve a couple of years ago, but it's still going strong in the 21st century!)

 Please contact me if you can identify anyone or can help in some way.